SMARTlab-Purdue/Attack_Detection-Sim/README.md

           cd ../
           catkin_make

-A video demonstration for installation is also provided and accesssed from the link http://cps-vo.org/node/26625
+A video demonstration for installation is also provided at http://cps-vo.org/node/26625

 # Explanation of modification:
 Few files were modified or created to demonstrate the Attack Detection simulation in urban environment